almostawake/qr-treasure-hunt/README.md

 `npm run install:all`

-`npm run start:emulators` (in one terminal)
+`npm run emulators` (in one terminal)

-`npm run start:client` (in another terminal)
+`npm run client` (in another terminal)

-To manage emulators, visit: http://127.0.0.1:4000/
-For the local app, visit: http://localhost:5173/

-(these are both clickable links in the terminal windows above)
+Clickable links will appear in both console windows for emulators and web app.

+Access the app from mobile phone on the same network to test QR codes.

 ## Set up new environment